Australian hospitality awards explained: the 2026 rates without the headache

 The bottom line

-Australian hospitality awards aren't going to get simpler.
-Your tools can.
-If you're still pricing Saturday nights in your head, now's the time to move to rostering that understands the award for you.
+Australian hospitality awards aren't going to get simpler, and 2026 made the point: one wage review, two different increases, and a classification structure that is only a third of the way through being rebuilt.
+Your tools can get simpler though.
+If you're still pricing Saturday nights in your head against a rate table from last year, now's the time to move to rostering that reads the award for you.
 Your future self, and your payroll, will thank you.

 When you want rostering built for Australian hospitality, not a global tool pretending to be, Shiftly is ready when you are.